iotaledger/goshimmer/docs/concepts/glossary.md

 An append only message data structure where each message references (at least) two other messages.

 #### MESSAGE
 The object that is gossiped between neighbors.
 All gossiped information is included in a message.
 The most basic unit of information of the IOTA Protocol.
-Each object has a type and size and contains data.
+Each message has a type and size and contains data.

 ### MARKERS
 A tool that exists only locally and allows to perform certain calcuations more efficiently.
 Such as approval weight calculation or the existence of certain messages in the past or future cone of another message.